kowsi-lixar/spacex-azure-synapse-analytics-day/01-ingest-raw-into-data-lake.md

 ## Task 1 - Ingest Raw Data

-In this task, you will create an ingestion task connecting to the spacex api https://docs.spacexdata.com/?version=latest
+In this task, you will create an ingestion pipeline connecting to the spacex api https://docs.spacexdata.com/?version=latest

+Reads data from a source data store.
+Performs serialization/deserialization, compression/decompression, column mapping, and so on.
+It performs these operations based on the configuration of the input dataset, output dataset, and Copy activity.
+Writes data to the sink/destination data store.

 1. In a web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials.
 Then select **Resource groups**.